SunpreetSChahal/ML_Practice_Projs/README.md

 ### Linear Regression Practice

-This repo will store various practice projects related to linear regression.

-I will use this repo and the projects for future reference.
+In efforts to develop competancy with regression models - I will be working on various projects to build my ability to apply regression models.